ueberauth/guardian/README.md

 When you ensure a session, you must declare an error handler.
 This can be done as part of a pipeline or inside a Phoenix controller.

+### Guardian.Plug.LoadResource

+Up to now the other plugs have been just looking for valid tokens in various places or making sure that the token has the correct permissions.

+The `LoadResource` plug looks in the `sub` field of the token, fetches the resource from the Serializer and makes it available via `Guardian.Plug.current_resource(conn)`

+Note that this does _not ensure_ a resource will be loaded.
+If there is no available resource (because it could not be found) `current_resource` will return nil.

 ```elixir
 defmodule MyApp.MyController do
   use MyApp.Web, :controller